tweag/okapi/readme.md

 Libraries converted from a Dune config are automatically annotated with this comment if they don't have an explicit module list.

+# Local Dune Dependencies

+Dune allows the `libraries` stanza to be a mix of OPAM dependencies and libraries defined in the current project.
+For Bazel, the two need to be differentiated.
+For this purpose, the Gazelle resolver step examines the depspecs in `libraries` and looks for a matching library rule, adding it to the `deps` attribute on success and `deps_opam` otherwise.

 [Gazelle]: https://github.com/bazelbuild/bazel-gazelle
 [OBazl]: https://github.com/obazl/rules_ocaml